Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Introduction

 \section{Introduction}

-\paragraph{Software Verification via ITP} Software verification is a critical area in software engineering, aiming to ensure that a software system never performs unsafe operations or exhibits undesirable behavior~\cite{DBLP:conf/sosp/KleinEHACDEEKNSTW09, DBLP:conf/itp/KrebbersLW14}.
-One important approach to software verification is interactive theorem proving (ITP), which has been successfully used to build certified C compiler~\cite{DBLP:conf/itp/KrebbersLW14}, micro operating system kernel~\cite{DBLP:conf/sosp/KleinEHACDEEKNSTW09}, and cryptographic systems~\cite{protzenko2020evercrypt}.
-In the ITP workflow, the semantics of the program under verification are formalized--often via an automated converter~(e.g., FramaC~\cite{framac})--and the desired properties are encoded as theorems in a proof assistant such as Rocq (formerly known as Coq)~\cite{CoqRefMan8.20}, Lean~\cite{DBLP:conf/cade/MouraKADR15}, or Isabelle~\cite{DBLP:books/sp/NipkowPW02}.
-The engineer then constructs a formal proof to rigorously establish the theorem.
-In this way, the properties of the software system are verified with mathematical rigor.
+Software verification is a critical area in software engineering, aiming to ensure that a software system never performs unsafe operations or exhibits undesirable behavior~\cite{DBLP:conf/sosp/KleinEHACDEEKNSTW09,DBLP:conf/itp/KrebbersLW14}.
+One important approach to software verification is interactive theorem proving (ITP), which has been successfully applied to build the certified C compiler~\cite{DBLP:conf/itp/KrebbersLW14}, micro operating system kernel~\cite{DBLP:conf/sosp/KleinEHACDEEKNSTW09}, and cryptographic systems~\cite{protzenko2020evercrypt}.
 However, writing formal proofs often requires a substantial amount of effort.
-In seL4~\cite{DBLP:conf/sosp/KleinEHACDEEKNSTW09}, a verified OS kernel, the effort in writing the proof code are approximately 10 times as large as that of implementing the kernel.
+In seL4~\cite{DBLP:conf/sosp/KleinEHACDEEKNSTW09}, a verified OS kernel, the effort in writing the proof code is approximately 10 times as large as that of implementing the kernel.

-\paragraph{Proof Automation} This motivates us to study \emph{proof automation}, which targets on automatically generating formal proofs and reducing human efforts.

-Traditionally, proof automation systems (\emph{provers} for short)--such as CoqHammer~\cite{DBLP:journals/jar/CzajkaK18, DBLP:conf/cade/BohmeN10}--primarily rely on symbolic reasoning.
-These systems translate the proposition into a form that automated theorem provers (ATPs) accept and use ATPs to search for a proof.
-To increase the success rate, these tools also incorporate relevant existing lemmas into the decision procedure of ATPs.

-Recently, large language models (LLMs) have demonstrated significant capabilities in proof automation, effectively complementing traditional symbolic approaches~\cite{11029818, DBLP:journals/corr/abs-2410-19940, DBLP:conf/kbse/LuD024}.
+Recently, large language models (LLMs) have demonstrated significant capabilities in proof automation, effectively complementing traditional symbolic approaches~\cite{11029818,DBLP:journals/corr/abs-2410-19940,DBLP:conf/kbse/LuD024}.
 As shown in recent studies, proof agents, which integrate LLMs with ITPs, can achieve state-of-the-art performance.